mbilung/Servian-TechChallengeApp/submission-techchallengeapp/readme.md

 - PowerShell script execution policy set to bypass, set it with the help of below command:
   - Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope LocalMachine

-## Brief overview of the folder structure
+## Overview of the folder structure
 ```
 ├───readme.md│
 ├───architecture-diagrams